-What started out as a way to fill in time between filming assignments for BBC natural history programmes, is turning into a series of independent, hand-crafted British wildlife documentaries by British wildlife cameramen Stephen de Vere, known for his work on nature documentaries ranging from Life in the Freezer, Life of Birds to Yellowstone, Frozen Planet and The Hunt.
+What started out as a way to fill in time between filming assignments for BBC natural history programmes, is turning into a series of independent, hand-crafted British wildlife documentaries by British wildlife cameramen Stephen de Vere, known for his work on nature documentaries ranging from Life in the Freezer and Life of Birds to Yellowstone, Frozen Planet and The Hunt.

-The style of the films is straightforward, honest, sometimes personal.
+The style of the films is unhurried, immersive, straightforward, honest, sometimes personal.
 The story is told by the cameraman and seen from his point of view.